huynguy-db/arcion-docs/content/docs/target-setup/Cockroach.md

 ---
 title: Cockroach
 weight: 4
-bookHidden: true
+bookHidden: false
 ---
 # Destination Cockroach

+The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

 ## I. Setup Connection Configuration

-1. From Replicant's ```Home``` directory, navigate to the sample memSQL connection configuration file
+1. From `$REPLICANT_HOME`, navigate to the sample YugabyteSQL connection configuration file:
     ```BASH
     vi conf/conn/cockroach.yaml
     ```
-2. Make the necessary changes as follows:
+2. The configuration file has two parts:

+    - Parameters related to target Cockroach server connection.
+    - Parameters related to stage configuration.

+    ### Parameters related to Target Cockroach server connection
+    For connecting to your target Cockroach server, you can configure the following parameters:

     ```YAML
     type: COCKROACH